Centre Party (Finland): Deputy chairs of the parliamentary group

+Other contemporary politicians

-International Representation
+International representation

 The party is a member of the Liberal International and the Alliance of Liberals and Democrats for Europe Party and subscribes to the liberal manifestos of these organisations.
 The Centre Party has been a full member of the Liberal International since 1988, having first joined as an observer member in 1983.

-In the European Parliament, the Center Party sits in the Renew Europe group with 2 MEPs.
+In the European Parliament, the Center Party sits in the Renew Europe group with two MEPs.

-In the European Committee of the Regions, the Center Party sits in the Renew Europe CoR group with one full and two alternate members for the 2020-2025 mandate.
-Mirja Vehkapera is Deputy Coordinator in the COTER Commission.
+In the European Committee of the Regions, the Center Party sits in the Renew Europe CoR group with one full and two alternate members for the 2025-2030 mandate.
+Mirja Vehkapera is the third vice-president of the Renew Europe Group in the European Committee of the Regions.